mech/Learning-Notes/FrontEnd/JavaScript/Flow.md

 let rating: {[id:string]: number} = {};
 rating["stars"] = 5

-// A promise that returns an array of numbers Promise<number[]>
+// A promise that resolves/returns an array of numbers Promise<number[]>

+Promise<string>
+Promise.resolve('hello')

 // A promise that returns an array of strings Promise<string[]>